wq/django-data-wizard/README.md

 If you would like to use the built-in data source tables (`FileSource` and `URLSource`), also include `data_wizard.sources` in your `INSTALLED_APPS`.
 Otherwise, you will want to configure one or more [custom data sources (see below)](#custom-data-sources).

-> Note: In version 1.1.0 and later, Django Data Wizard uses a simple [threading backend](#data_wizardbackendsthreading) for executing asynchronous tasks.
-The old [celery backend](#data_wizardbackendscelery) can also be used but this is no longer required.
+> Note: By default, Django Data Wizard uses a simple [threading backend](#data_wizardbackendsthreading) for executing asynchronous tasks.
+[Celery and Redis](#data_wizardbackendscelery) can be used instead, but this is not required.

 Next, add `"data_wizard.urls"` to your URL configuration.